 Level 2 Smart EV Charging Central Hub

-- Smart Charging Controller: This brains the operation, managing charging based on various factors.
+- Smart Charging Controller: This brain controls the operation, managing charging based on various factors.

 - Operator Back-End: Connects to the controller for remote management and data collection.